mdavids/rfc/content/draft-davids-forsalereg-05.md

 (#recformat).
 Its content **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@RFC8820], or another string, allowing interested parties to obtain information or contact the domain name holder for further negotiations.

 With due caution, such information can also be incorporated into automated availability services.
-When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller’s information.
+When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller's information.

 ## Terminology